Role of fine-grained uncertainty in determining the limit of preparation contextuality: Violating non-contextuality inequality with Fine-grained uncertainty

 \textit{Example-1} First we present the simplest example of a $2\rightarrow1$, 2-PORAC.
 Although this has been presented earlier \cite{spekkenpom}, we only highlight how the fine-grained uncertainty relations comes in the picture.
 The classical signal \{00,01,10,11\} are encoded in the states with Bloch vectors $\left(0,\pm\frac{1}{\sqrt{2}},\pm\frac{1}{\sqrt{2}}\right)$, because for $\sigma_x$ and $\sigma_y$ these states saturate the fine-grained uncertainty relation.
 To decode the signal Bob measures with $\sigma_x$ to measure the first bit and with $\sigma_y$ to measure the second bit.
 Using this method he detects the correct signal with probability $\frac{1}{2}\left(1+\frac{1}{\sqrt{2}}\right)=0.8535553\geq \frac{n+1}{2n}=\frac{3}{4}$, and thus violates the inequality in Eq.(\ref{ncie}).
 The parity obliviousness condition is also respected, since the parity 0 and 1 states are represented by the same density matrix operator,i.e., $\frac{1}{2}\rho_{00}+\frac{1}{2}\rho_{11}=\frac{1}{2}\rho_{10}+\frac{1}{2}\rho_{01}=\frac{I}{2}$.
 Thus, by using the fine grained uncertainty relation we obtain a violation of preparation non-contextuality.

-\textit{Example-2} In \cite{PhysRevLett.114.170502}, the authors have found a violation of $2\rightarrow1$ RAC game analytically as well as numerically.
+\textit{Example-2} In \cite{PhysRevLett.114.170502}, the authors have found a violation of $2\rightarrow1$ 3-PORAC game analytically as well as numerically.
+Although, they didn't mention it as a parity oblivious game.
 The analytical value of success probability is $\frac{1}{2}\left(1+\frac{1}{\sqrt{3}}\right)=0.788675$.
 As we have shown, their encoding and decoding scheme is parity oblivious also.